vemel/handsdown/docs/handsdown/ast_parser/analyzers/expression_analyzer.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/ast_parser/analyzers/expression_analyzer.py#L142)

-Parse info from `ast.Subscript` node and put it to `parts`.Type annotations are also matched by this method.
+Parse info from `ast.Subscript` node and put it to `parts`.

+Type annotations are also matched by this method.

 #### Examples